-Why choose theinstead of, say, the 2020 Kia Niro plug-in hybrid, which gets 46 mpg combined and 105 MPGe?
+Why choose the Volvo XC60 instead of, say, the 2020 Kia Niro plug-in hybrid, which gets 46 mpg combined and 105 MPGe?
 Because when you load up the Niro with all the extras, you’re still short of what the Volvo comes with, yet you’ll pay over $35,000.

-The base trim of the Volvo has a luxury leather interior and large cargo area, and there’s a 9.0-inch vertical touch screen with smartphone compatibility.
+The base trim of thehas a luxury leather interior and large cargo area, and there’s a 9.0-inch vertical touch screen with smartphone compatibility.
 Volvo’s City Safety system is standard, with all the usual advanced driver assistance features plus large-animal detection and scanning for other vehicles at intersections.

 - 2021 Toyota Sienna Platinum review: The Prius of minivans